PredatorCZ/ApexToolset/README.md

 ## ddscConvert

-Converts between AVTX and DDS formats.
+Converts between AVTX and DDS formats.\
 This app uses multithreading, so you can process multiple files at the same time.
-Best way is to drag'n'drop files onto app.
+Best way is to drag'n'drop files or even folders onto app (When folder is dropped, it will be recursively scanned).\
-For this reason a .config file is placed alongside executable file, since app itself only takes file paths as arguments.
+For this reason a .config file is placed alongside executable file, since app itself only takes file paths as arguments.\
 A .config file is in XML format. \
 ***Please do not create any spaces/tabs/uppercase letters/commas as decimal points within setting field. \
 Program must run at least once to generate .config file.\